jboynyc/textnets/docs/tutorial.rst

 `eigenvector_centrality` to scale nodes.
 We can also filter node labels, labeling only those nodes that have a betweenness centrality score above the median.
-This can be useful in high-order graphs where labeling every single node would caus too much clutter.
+This can be useful in high-order graphs where labeling every single node would cause too much clutter.

 .. jupyter-execute::